chhaylatte/Reactive/README.md

 A small Swift Package for using "reactive style" without using a functional reactive programming framework.

 ## What
 The generic object `Reactive` implements an observer system to notify listeners of initial and updated values.
-There is no stream of data, just single item update propagation.  `Reactive` can also be used as a property wrapper.
+There is no stream of data, just single update propagation.  `Reactive` can also be used as a property wrapper.

 ## Why
 Reactive style can help keep code maintainable by using unidirectional dataflow, but learning a functional reactive framework may be daunting or too time consuming.
 Since `Reactive` is a very small library, it takes very little time to learn and is easy to understand.  `Reactive` does not add any extra overhead of unsubscribing, retaining, or releasing any objects.